Nursing Home Abuse in Texas

 If you were sexually assaulted in a nursing home, or if a loved one suffered this abuse, you have the right to pursue legal action and make sure the abuser as well as the nursing home is brought to justice for any negligence on their part.

-The nursing home abuse lawyers of the McIver Brown Law Firm are specialists in nursing home abuse and neglect and we invite you to give them a call or fill out their contact form to discuss your legal options following abuse in a nursing home.
+Nursing home abuse lawyers are specialists in nursing home abuse and neglect and invite you to give them a call or fill out their contact form to discuss your legal options following abuse in a nursing home.

 Nursing Home Abuse in Texas Leads to Suspensions